Blaming Carrie for Boris Johnson’s failings is pure misogyny | Sean O’Grady

 “Later, Carrie’s closest friends settled into jobs as top aides to Johnson.
 One was Henry Newman, who was once described by her as one of her ‘favourite people’.
 Another was Josh Grimstone, who now works for Michael Gove.
 A third was Allegra Stratton, appointed Johnson’s No 10 press spokesman after it was reported that he’d said: ‘Carrie will kill me if Allegra doesn’t get the job.’”

 So there you go.
-If you trace Partygate back to the original leaked video of Stratton at the mock press conference, laughing in despair at the blatant breach of lock down rules, and getting Allegra in to do the televised briefings was Carrie’s idea, then it was indeed Carrie, indirectly, to blame for this whole sorry, career-ending business.
+If you trace Partygate back to the original leaked video of Stratton at the mock press conference, laughing in despair at the blatant breach of lockdown rules, and getting Allegra in to do the televised briefings was Carrie’s idea, then it is indeed Carrie, indirectly, who is to blame for this whole sorry, career-ending business.

-The implication sometimes added is that had Johnson stayed with his wife Marina Wheeler, and had not been seduced by the succubus Carrie Symonds, all would have been well and orderly in his premiership.
+The implication often appears to be that had Johnson stayed with his wife Marina Wheeler, and not been seduced by the succubus Carrie Symonds, all would have been well and orderly in his premiership.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

 It’s nonsense.
 Tempting nonsense, but nonsense all the same.
-Johnson is a grown man, with an overgrown ego, and able to make his own bad decisions.
-He is an intelligent man, in a sort of way, quite cunning on his own account, capable of creating deceits of his own, and making ridiculous appointments – I offer Rees-Mogg, Nadine Dorries and Priti Patel, and indeed Magic Dom as exhibits.
+Johnson is a grown man, with an overgrown ego, and is able to make his own bad decisions.
+He is an intelligent man, in a sort of way; quite cunning on his own account, capable of creating deceits of his own, and of making ridiculous appointments – I offer Jacob Rees-Mogg, Nadine Dorries and Priti Patel, and indeed Magic Dom, as exhibits.

 He needs no one’s help to screw up a speech, as he proved at the CBI conference when he just wandered away into Peppa Pig World.
-It was his idea and his alone to exhume Jimmy Savile and chuck the corpse at the Labour front bench.
+It was his idea, and his alone, to exhume Jimmy Savile and chuck the corpse at the Labour front bench.
 Like his father Stanley, he fears climate change, but Boris Johnson is a convert and never took much notice of what his old dad told him about the dying planet.

-But let’s suppose that Carrie has a “hold” on him.
+Still, let’s suppose that Carrie has a “hold” on him.
 It’s not magical.
-If Johnson is so weak as to be pushed around by advisers, colleagues, friends, and, indeed, wife or family, then that’s down to him, not them.
-If he’s too lazy to argue, or wants to blame his wife for things he finds irksome to do or say, then that’s his fault not hers.
+If Johnson is so weak that he is able to be pushed around by advisers, colleagues, friends, and, indeed, his wife or family, then that’s down to him, not them.
+If he’s too lazy to argue, or wants to blame his wife for things he finds it irksome to do or say, then that’s his fault, not hers.

-Marina Wheeler, supposedly the exemplar, was his wife all the way through his time as editor of The Spectator, backbench MP, mayor of London and foreign secretary, and he was as chaotic, careless and mendacious in those jobs as he is as prime minister.
-Marina supported him, just as Carrie has, and no doubt talked to him about things, and put up with a lot; but she couldn’t stop him doing what the hell he wanted.
+Wheeler, supposedly the exemplar, was his wife throughout his time as editor of The Spectator, as a backbench MP, as mayor of London and as foreign secretary, and he was as chaotic, careless and mendacious in those jobs as he is as prime minister.
+She supported him, just as Carrie has, and no doubt talked to him about things, and put up with a lot; but she couldn’t stop him from doing what the hell he wanted.
 That, you see, is the problem.
 It’s Boris.
 Not Carrie.

 Register for free to continue reading